S$ 144 Find Cheap Flights from Singapore to South Pacific

 The average price of all round-trip flights from Singapore to South Pacific clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to South Pacific on a Saturday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to South Pacific on a Thursday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Tuesday is the most expensive day to fly from Singapore to South Pacific.
-For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Thursday and avoiding Tuesdays for the best deals.

 How far in advance should I book a flight from Singapore to South Pacific?